aftersound/weave/docs/an-extensible-config-driven-codec-micro-framework.md

       - decode byte array in AVRO with schema 'name' from specified provider to JSON string, then decode JSON to JsonNode object.

 - New extension could be created by following [codec-extension-development-guide](https://aftersound.github.io/weave/extension-point-codec-factory).
-- To enable framework runtime and applications to support new type of codec, make new codec factory visible to framework by adding it to the bindings.
+- To enable new type of codec in framework runtime and applications, simply make new codec factory visible to framework by adding it to the bindings.